DelroyGayle/KoolAIChess/README.md

 ## Credits/Acknowledgements

-+ The depiction of the chessboard with letters and numbers is from [Naming Ranks and Files in Chess](https://www.dummies.com/article/home-auto-hobbies/games/board-games/chess/naming-ranks-and-files-in-chess-186935/)
-+  I would like to acknowledge Dean Menezes, the author of the BASIC program on which my project is based on.
++  I would like to acknowledge Dean Menezes, the author of [the BASIC program](http://www.petesqbsite.com/sections/express/issue23/Tut_QB_Chess.txt) on which my project is based on.
 +  I would like to acknowledge [Rod Bird](https://justbasiccom.proboards.com/thread/258/chess?page=2) who also adopted Menezes' code.
-I preferred Bird's display of the Chess Board.
+I preferred and adopted Bird's display of the Chess Board.
 +  I would like to acknowledge the *Pythoneer* [X.S.](https://xsanon.medium.com/).
-+  X.S.'s article *[How to Code a Simple Chess Game in Python](https://medium.com/codex/how-to-code-a-simple-chess-game-in-python-9a9cb584f57)* and
++  X.S.'s article *[How to Code a Simple Chess Game in Python](https://medium.com/codex/how-to-code-a-simple-chess-game-in-python-9a9cb584f57)*
-+  X.S.'s *Pythonic* style of coding in the following [Chess Program](https://github.com/xsanon/chess).
++  X.S.'s *Pythonic* style of coding can be seen in the following [Chess Program](https://github.com/xsanon/chess).

 +  Background image photo by [Chris Burns](https://unsplash.com/@chris_burns ) on [Unsplash](https://unsplash.com/).
 +  I would like to acknowledge [asiask97's CLI Battleship game](https://github.com/asiask97/Battleship-cli-game/) which shows how to present a Python program against a background image.
++  Thanks to [Code Institute](https://codeinstitute.net/) for [the template](https://github.com/Code-Institute-Org/python-essentials-template) by which a terminal could be created; in order that my game could be displayed on a webpage.
++  Thanks to [Code Institute](https://codeinstitute.net/) for [the CI Python Linter](https://pep8ci.herokuapp.com/) which ensures that Python code complies with [PEP 8](https://peps.python.org/pep-0008/)
++ [Boardgamegeek](https://boardgamegeek.com/boardgame/171/chess) for the explanation of the game of Chess
++ [Wikipedia](https://en.wikipedia.org/wiki/Chess) for the explanation of the game of Chess
++  The depiction of the chessboard with letters and numbers is from [Naming Ranks and Files in Chess](https://www.dummies.com/article/home-auto-hobbies/games/board-games/chess/naming-ranks-and-files-in-chess-186935/)